embodied-computation-group/systole/source/index.rst

   pip install systole

-The following package will be required to use Systole:
+The following packages are required to use Systole:

 * Numpy (>=1.15)
 * SciPy (>=1.3.0)